A Woman's Point of View

 A Woman's Point of View is a studio album by the American soul singer Shirley Murdock.
-The album was released on May 31, 1988, and included the charting single "Husband".
+The album was released on May 31, 1988, and includes the charting single "Husband".

+Critical reception

+The Washington Post wrote that "Murdock gives her melodramatically powerful voice free rein, and it sobs and soars in a sonic stratosphere somewhere between Aretha Franklin and Jennifer Holliday."